nrwl/nx-examples/README.md

 The files generated are shown below and include placeholders for the *feature* name specified.

-> The &lt;Feature&gt; notation used be below indicates a placeholder for the actual *feature* name.
+> The &lt;Feature&gt; notation used below indicates a placeholder for the actual *feature* name.

 *  [&lt;feature&gt;.actions.ts](#featureactionsts)
 *  [&lt;feature&gt;.reducer.ts](#featurereducerts)